Options for Residents

 This option offers tenants of homes in London that have been developed by or transferred to Housing Associations since 1st of April 1997 the opportunity to buy their home with a mortgage and/or savings with a discount of £16,000.

-You will need to have been a social tenant for at least five years to qualify and you can't buy your home through the Right to Acquire scheme if:
+You will need to have been a social tenant for at least three years to qualify and you can't buy your home through the Right to Acquire scheme if:

 - You are being made bankrupt